 Now featuring a piece from Languedoc-Roussillon.
 Time for a noble bottle from France.

-🍇 Founded in 1995, Calmel & Joseph is a maison de négoce specializing in Languedoc-Roussillon wines from private wineries from across the region.
-They believe in the potential of the region, hence they develop close relationships with wine growers.
-Their work is then focused on making wines which reflect their experience in the winemaking.
+🍇 Founded in 1995, Calmel & Joseph is a Maison de négoce specializing in Languedoc-Roussillon wines from private wineries from across the region.
+They believe in the potential of the region; hence they develop close relationships with winegrowers.
+Their work is then focused on making wines that reflect their experience in winemaking.

 💡 Minervois is an appellation for distinctive red wines from the western Languedoc in France.
 The most popular grapes cultivated in the region are Grenache, Syrah and Mourvèdre.